raing3/psp-cheat-documentation/guides/ppsspp/creating-cheats-with-ppsspp/creating-cheats-with-ppsspp.md

 The above example shows that the instruction "addiu s3, zero, $0064" translates to a value of 0x24130064.
 This value will be injected into the game in the next step to influence the final value of the a0 register.
 Rather than incrementing by 1 each time the breakpoint is hit the register will instead be increased by 100 (0x64).

-#### 7. Injecting your new logic
+### 7. Injecting your new logic

 Again, because the memory editing capabilities of PPSSPP are quite limited this step can also be quite tedious.

 1. Navigate to the address you want to edit in either the disassembler or memory viewer.
 If in the disassembler you can quickly navigate to an address displayed in the disassembler by right clicking on it and selecting "Go to in Memory View".
 2. Insert your updated logic into the appropriate addresses in the memory editor.
-Ensure you enter the bytes of each instruction in reverse order
+Ensure you enter the bytes of each instruction in reverse order.

 ![PPSSPP Rewriting the Game Logic](assets/ppsspp-rewriting-the-game-logic.png)

-#### 7. Test your changes
+### 7. Test your changes

 Almost done.
 Resume the game and test the changes work as expected.
 If the changes work as expected all that is needed is to convert them to CWCheat format so they can be used by everyone.

-#### 8. Convert the cheat to CWCheat format
+### 8. Convert the cheat to CWCheat format

 This step is much simpler, in our case all of the instructions we change will follow the following format: